NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Desperate Wish.md

 **Prerequisites** Starlit Sentinel Dedication
 * * *
 You call out a desperate wish to the stars to save a friend.
-You gain [[Spells/Breath of Life|Breath of Life]] as an innate arcane spell, which you can cast once per day only while in sentinel form.
+You gain [[Breath of Life|Breath of Life]] as an innate arcane spell, which you can cast once per day only while in sentinel form.
 Interceding in such a direct way temporarily exhausts your constellation's magic, causing you to revert from your sentinel form once the spell is cast.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*